Disco-sys/MaliTools-driver/README.md

-Mali tools driver
+# Mali tool drivers
 -----------------

-it is a driver for mali gpus. it can be used on any bionic winlators, by using adrenotools drivers.
+making drivers for mali gpus. it can be used on any bionic winlators, by using adrenotools drivers. this is hard tbh